priyankt/priyankt.github.io/_posts/2025-03-13-jony-ive-speech-on-the-nature-of-ideas.md

 date: 2025-03-13 19:07:00 +0530
 ---

-# Jony Ive's Speech on the Nature of Ideas at Cambridge Union

-{% include embed/youtube.html id='KywJimWe_Ok' %}

 The part of the speech that I really like starts at 10:39.
 I listen to it every once in a while.
 In this speech, Jony Ive talks about the nature of ideas and how they evolve over time.
+Enjoy!

+{% include embed/youtube.html id='KywJimWe_Ok' %}